apache/couchdb-documentation/src/cluster/sharding.rst

 ``internal_replication_jobs`` metric.

-Once this metric has returned to the baseline from before you wrote the document, or is zero (0., it is safe to proceed.
+Once this metric has returned to the baseline from before you wrote the document, or is ``0``, the shard replica is ready to serve data and we can bring the node out of maintenance mode.

 Clear the target node's maintenance mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can now let the node back into the rotation for load balancing by
+You can now let the node start servicing data requests by
 putting ``"false"`` to the maintenance mode configuration endpoint, just
 as in step 2.

-Verify that the node is in not maintenance mode by performing a ``GET
+Verify that the node is not in maintenance mode by performing a ``GET
 /_up`` on that node's individual endpoint.

 Finally, check that your load balancer has returned the node to the pool